microsoft/griffel/apps/website/docs/react/guides/atomic-css.md

 ### Larger classes

-Atomic CSS increases size of HTML markup as more classes added to elements: every CSS rules adds a class to the element.
+Atomic CSS increases size of HTML markup as more classes added to elements: every CSS rule adds a class to the element.

 - Compression techniques like [gzip](https://en.wikipedia.org/wiki/HTTP_compression) work well to reduce bundle sizes.
-- CSS stylesheets are significantly smaller compared to traditional approaches due reused CSS rules.
+- CSS stylesheets are significantly smaller compared to traditional approaches due reused to CSS rules.

 ### Recalculation performance